 Mountain biking backpacks are supposed to be small – a big and bulky backpack would just weigh you down, and make the rides really uncomfortable.
 None of the backpacks featured here are huge, but some are bigger than others.
-These backpacks usually have one or two extra compartments, which let you bring more gear on your adventures.
+These MTB backpacks usually have one or two extra compartments, which let you bring more gear on your adventures.

 Is that something you would find useful?
 Or do you find multiple compartments entirely unnecessary on a mountain biking backpack?
-That’s what you need to figure out, before you actually buy one of these packs.
+That’s what you need to figure out before you actually buy one of these packs.

-You might have noticed that most of the packs featured here are by either Osprey or CamelBak.
-That is because both of those brands make products of outstanding quality, and their backpacks are easily some of the best on the market.
+You might have noticed that most of the hydration packs featured here are by either Osprey or CamelBak.
+That is because both of those brands make products of outstanding quality, and their MTB backpacks are easily some of the best on the market.

 CamelBak in particular is a champion of hydration backpacks and reservoirs.
-They are always updating the design of their proprietary hydration bladder, and improving it with every new feature.
+They are always updating the design of their proprietary hydration bladder and improving it with every new feature.

-If you really want a top of the range mountain biking backpack, you should go with one of these two brands.
-They are pricey, but the backpacks really are top notch, and they will last you a really long time.
+If you really want a top-of-the-range mountain biking backpack, you should go with one of these two brands.
+They are pricey, but the backpacks really are top-notch, and they will last you a really long time.

 But if you want all the little details, go with Osprey.
-Their packs include features like attachment points for your helmet and an LED light, which is not something you get on a lot of other packs.
+Their hydration packs include features like attachment points for your helmet and an LED light, which is not something you get on a lot of other packs.